Land use - water power

-Both the Ministry of Forests, Lands and Natural Resource Operations and Ministry of Energy, Mines and Low Carbon Innovation (EMLCI), are committed to working with industry and other key agencies to enable a coordinated approach to the development of waterpower projects which seeks to balance industry and broad provincial interests.
+Both the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and Ministry of Energy, Mines and Low Carbon Innovation (EMLCI), are committed to working with industry and other key agencies to enable a coordinated approach to the development of waterpower projects which seeks to balance industry and broad provincial interests.
 FLNRORD and EMLCI are the provincial lead on alternative energy programs.

 Land-use and operational policies of other agencies, including BC Hydro are also applicable where their legislation provides for jurisdictional responsibility.

 Waterpower projects may be on Crown land, private land or a combination of Crown and private lands.

-The Ministry of Forests, Lands and Natural Resource Operations is the lead agency for the regulatory review of Crown land waterpower project proposals below 50 megawatts (MW).
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is the lead agency for the regulatory review of Crown land waterpower project proposals below 50 megawatts (MW).
 The Environmental Assessment Office (EAO) will lead the review for projects that exceed 50MW.

 Waterpower projects require a water licence, and in most cases a Crown land tenure adjacent or appurtenant to the water being used.
 It is recommended that an application for a water licence be made prior to initiating the Crown land tenure application process; however both application processes will prompt for the other related application in the system.